To receive additional information about this program and speak with a member of our team, complete the form.

 Two areas of specialization are offered in the Master of Science degree program:

 Please note that our practica and courses prepare the NP student to sit for the Family Nurse Practitioner certification exam and the Adult-Gerontological Nurse primary care exam.
 We do not prepare NPs to sit for acute care, women’s health or pediatric certification exam.

 Outstanding UMass Lowell students in the Bachelor of Science nursing program may apply for admission to the bachelor's to master's degree in nursing.
 Students with a minimum 3.5 cumulative grade point average can apply no earlier than second semester junior year.
-Application deadline is Feb.
-1 for Fall semester course enrollment matriculation and October 1 for Spring semester course enrollment.

 Several designated courses (6 credits) can be taken in the master's program while a student is an undergraduate.
 Courses can be applied to both the BS (as an elective) and the MS program (as an elective or required course).
 When the B.S. degree is awarded, accepted Fast Track students can enter the master's degree program if they have maintained a minimum 3.5 cumulative grade point average.

 Undergraduate nursing students from the Solomont School of nursing usually complete 3 to 6 credits of graduate courses prior to completion of their BS degree.
 Pre-enrollment advising will be done by a graduate faculty member to facilitate course enrollment.

 After 12 years working as a registered nurse at Lowell General Hospital, Meredith Ritze developed specialized skills caring for people who struggle with urology issues.
 She applied to UMass Lowell to become a nurse practitioner to further her career.